MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 ms.author: mimart
 ms.custom: it-pro

-#Customer intent: As a dev, devops, IT admin, I want to create custom attributes in my tenant and add them to my sign-up user flow so that I can collect then during sign-up.
+#Customer intent: As a developer, devops, IT admin, I want to create custom attributes in my tenant and add them to my sign-up user flow so that I can collect then during sign-up.
 ---

 # Collect custom user attributes during sign-up